chef/monitoring-integration-automate/cloud-watch/AWS_CloudWatch_Dashboards.md

 ![CloudWatch_AutomaticDashboard_Sample](images/CloudWatch_AutomaticDashboard_Sample.png)

-We can use the above dashboard or create more incline to AutomateHA cluster as per need with above explained steps.
+We can use the above dashboard or create more incline to Automate HA cluster as per need with above explained steps.